Download press image. Photo by Maarit Kytöharju.

 Biography

 Canadian-Finnish composer Matthew Whittall (b.
-1975) began his studies in Montreal.
+1975) began his studies as a hornist in Montreal.
 He earned degrees in performance and composition from Vanier College, the University of Massachusetts, Amherst and Stony Brook University, before settling in Finland in 2001.
 There he studied at the Sibelius Academy, receiving his Doctor of Music degree with honors in 2013.
 Whittall’s prolific output covers a wide variety of genres, particularly orchestra, voice, chorus, chamber and solo instrumental works, with occasional forays into electronics.
-His works have been commissioned and performed by the Helsinki Philharmonic, the Finnish Radio Symphony, the Helsinki Chamber Choir the Toronto Symphony Orchestra and Canada’s National Arts Centre Orchestra, among others, and have featured in festivals and radio broadcasts across Europe, North America and Japan.
-In 2013, his work “Dulcissima, clara, sonans”, a setting of poetry of Hildegard of Bingen for soprano and orchestra, won Finland’s highest composition award, the Teosto Prize.
+His works have been commissioned by the Helsinki Philharmonic, the Finnish Radio Symphony, the Helsinki and Vancouver Chamber Choirs, and Canada’s National Arts Centre Orchestra, among others.
+His music has featured in festivals and radio broadcasts worldwide.
+In 2013, his work “Dulcissima, clara, sonans”, a setting of poetry by Hildegard of Bingen for soprano and orchestra, won Finland’s highest composition award, the Teosto Prize.

 Matthew Whittall lives in Helsinki, Finland.
-In addition to a busy schedule as a freelance composer and music writer, he teaches composition and orchestration at the Sibelius Academy.
-His work has been supported by the Finnish Cultural Fund and the Jenny and Antti Wihuri fund, among others.
-Most recently, he was awarded a five-year grant from the Arts Promotion Centre Finland, beginning in 2018.
+In addition to a busy schedule as a freelance composer, he teaches composition and orchestration at the Sibelius Academy.
+His work has been supported by the Arts Promotion Centre Finland and the Jenny and Antti Wihuri fund, among others.
+In 2024, he was awarded a two-year grant from the Finnish Cultural Foundation.

 Whittall’s works are published exclusively by Fennica Gehrman.